fatihdinc/attention-identifiability/README.md

 # Connecting Structure to Function in an Attention Layer Trained on Multiple Tasks

+## Project note and acknowledgements

+This is an exploratory—and intentionally fun—project with two complementary aims.
+First, I wanted to evaluate Codex as a research agent across a complete scientific workflow: formulating the experiment, implementing it, designing controls, checking reproducibility, and presenting the results.
+I will discuss what I learned from that process in a separate blog post.

+Second, the underlying scientific question—how the structure of a high-dimensional network gives rise to its function—has long been central to my research.
+My PhD work examined this problem in biological neural networks, culminating in our [geometric and dynamical theory of latent computations](https://www.biorxiv.org/content/10.64898/2026.07.10.737763v1).
+I am now exploring related ideas in the context of LLM interpretability.

+I thank OpenAI for providing access to Codex and enabling this experiment.

 ## Motivation

 A weight matrix can be low rank without revealing which of its directions actually support a model's behavior.
 Truncated singular-value decomposition (SVD), for example, preserves directions with high parameter-space energy but does not use the input distribution and is not task specific.
 Conversely, a low-rank matrix trained to reproduce a network's outputs is function aware, but it does not explain whether the relevant directions can be read directly from the network's activity.